 Can Ayurveda help with Celiac Disease treatment?
 Do I have to stay gluten free for the rest of life?
-How to follow a gluten free diet for celiac disease?
+How to follow a gluten free diet for celiac disease.
+These are some of the common questions that we often come across from people suffering with this condition.

 In this blog post, we will discuss some of the best Ayurvedic natural remedies for Celiac Disease.
-You will also know lifestyle and healthy diet principles to treat celiac disease.
+You will also know the symptoms, causes, diagnosis, and treatment options for coeliac disease.

 What is Celiac Disease?

-Celiac disease is an autoimmune disease of the digestive system.
+Celiac disease is a chronic autoimmune disorder that affects the small intestine.
 In celiac disease, a person’s digestive system becomes extremely sensitive to foods that contain gluten.
 It is also known as celiac sprue, gluten sensitivity, wheat intolerance or gluten-sensitive enteropathy.

 What happens when a Coeliac Disease patient eats gluten?